msmiley/clusterizer/README.md

 Clusterizer uses the Node.js cluster API to provide automatic clusterization of a single module, a directory of modules, or an array of npm module names.

 The modules don't need to be performing the same task, as is usually the case with Node.js clusters.
-Clusterizer includes automatic scheduling of each process worker function using a variety of timing parameters.

-Warning: work-in-progress, working for simple sleep timing
+Clusterizer includes simple sleep-based scheduling as well as advanced scheduling through [Agenda](https://www.npmjs.com/package/agenda).

 ## Installation